Vaccinations – Why and When

 When does your dog need to be vaccinated?

-At 6-8 weeks of age puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 10-12 weeks and a final booster at 16 weeks which helps ensure your pets immunity for the full first year.
-After the 10- 12 week vaccination you can then take your puppy out in public areas for socialization.
+At 6-8 weeks of age puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 10-12 weeks.
+A final booster is given at 14-16 weeks which helps ensure your dogs immunity for the full first year.
+After the 10-12 week vaccination you can then take your puppy out in public areas for socialization.

 Your dog will then need yearly booster vaccines to ensure their continued resistance to disease.